Tuition Rates and resources for Military and Dependents

 Office of Financial Assistance: Financial assistance is designed to help cover the cost of a college education and is intended to supplement the family and student contribution.
 Click here for more information.

-Active-Duty Military using Tuition Assistance: Military Tuition Assistance (TA) is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
+Active-Duty Military using Tuition Assistance: Military Tuition Assistance (TA) is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, Coast Guard and Space Force.
 Congress has given each service the ability to pay up to 100% for the tuition expenses of its members.
 TA is not a loan; it should be viewed as money you have earned just like your base pay.
-Important Note: ArmyIgnitED has replaced GoArmyEd.
 We do have an on campus resource in the Registrar's office that can assist with questions regarding ArmyIgnitED in addition to the military resources available at the Ft.
 Sill Education Center located at 4700 Mow Way Road 5th Floor.
 580-442-3201.
 For questions using ArmyIgnitED and TA, email the Registrar's Office at firstname.lastname@example.org.
-Click for the Fort Sill Go Live Announcement.

 Important External Links: